Bukhanastyuk/Bukhanastyuk/README.md

 ### Hi there!
 Welcome to my GitHub Profile!
 My name is Ekaterina but you can also call me Kate.

 I'm  Data Enthusiast with a Finance Background, driven by curiosity and a hunger to expand my skill set.
-While my background is in finance, I'm now dedicated to growing as a well-rounded data analyst and machine learning practitioner.
+While my background is in finance, I'm now dedicated to growing as a well-rounded data analyst and data engineer.

 👩‍🎓 Education & Retraining: